moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 layout: distill
 title: "Two Ways to See a Cosmic Filament"
 subtitle: >
-  We compare two methods for finding cosmic filaments in sparse galaxy data: a standard local-curvature (Hessian) detector and an orientation-lifted detector adapted from models of the visual cortex.
-Both are benchmarked on synthetic data with exact ground truth and on real survey data.
-The interactive plots below show where each method works, where each fails, and how a flaw in our own evaluation initially produced a wrong conclusion that stricter controls reversed.
+  Galaxies trace an invisible web of filaments across the Universe.
+We taught a computer two ways of seeing it — one borrowed from how your own visual cortex completes broken contours — and raced them on worlds where the answer is known.
+The race had a surprise winner, a flaw in our own scoring that briefly crowned the wrong one, and an ending nobody planned: a small new physics rule that predicts where matter goes nearly as well as theoretically possible.
 date: 2026-07-04 09:00:00
 categories: [mathematics]
 tags: [cosmic-web, sub-riemannian, SE3, filaments, data-analysis]
 description: >
-  A benchmark study of two filament detectors — the Hessian baseline and the R³×S² orientation lift — with interactive figures built from the actual experiment data: accuracy on exact-truth synthetic webs, failure modes at junctions and on gravity-evolved fields, a dynamical test of the geodesic-transport hypothesis, and validation against Planck and ACT gas maps.
+  A benchmark study of two filament detectors — the standard curvature (Hessian) detector and an orientation lift adapted from models of the visual cortex — told for a general reader, with interactive figures built from the actual experiment data: the three levels of reality the tests run on, where each method works and fails, a scoring flaw and its correction, and the transverse-damping transport rule the program distilled at the end.
+series: geometry-of-cosmic-web
+series_title: "Geometry of the Cosmic Web"
+series_part: 2
 comments: true
 published: true
 ---